 - Shakiness in the head and neck

-A common treatment for the symptoms of cervical instability such as poor posture, headache, and spinal misalignment is chiropractic care.
-This treatment utilized for the upper cervical region can potentially help the condition.
+A common treatment for cervical instability is chiropractic care.
+This is used to treat symptoms such as poor posture, headache, and spinal misalignment.
+This treatment utilized for the upper cervical region can potentially help the condition, but unfortunately can sometimes make it worse.

-Another 2020 study reported that chiropractic manipulative therapy of the spine is an effective therapy for the correction of cervical instability together with other disorders.
-Spinal manipulation is reported to be safe and efficacious when done by an experienced chiropractor.
+A 2020 study reported that chiropractic manipulative therapy of the spine is an effective therapy for the correction of cervical instability together with other disorders.
+Spinal manipulation is reported to be safe and efficacious when performed by an experienced chiropractor.

-In most surgical therapies, the objective is the correction of craniocervical junction dysfunction at the conjunction between the skull and the upper spine.
+In rare severe cases of cervical instability surgery may be required.
+In most surgical approaches, the objective is the correction of craniocervical junction dysfunction at the junction between the skull and the upper spine.

 Surgical treatments include: